-Turmeric is known as the wonder spice and for all the right reasons.
+Turmeric is known as the wonder spice for all the right reasons.
 It holds religious significance, is a functional food, and is also used in medicine.
-Tell us again how many other spices or herbs have such an elaborate variety of properties?
+It truly has elaborate uses and is a key item in most households.

-The history of turmeric dates back to more than 4,000 years, to the Vedic culture in India.
-Back then, it was a sacred spice used in religious rituals and has mentions in the Sanskrit texts and the Ayurvedic Unani system as a medicinal herb .
+The history of turmeric dates back to more than 4,000 years – to the Vedic culture in India.
+Back then, it was a sacred spice used in religious rituals and has mentions in Sanskrit texts and the Ayurvedic Unani system as a medicinal herb .

-Speaking about properties, turmeric was used in unusual things like giving a gold appearance to certain metals during the 17th century and was also used to color margarine and cheese at the end of the 19th century.
-Today, turmeric is associated with Indian cuisine and a number of studies and researches have shown and praise the therapeutic properties of it .
+Speaking about properties, turmeric has some unusual usages like giving a gold appearance to certain metals during the 17th century and was also used to color margarine and cheese around the end of the 19th century.
+Today, turmeric is associated with Indian cuisine and a number of studies and researches have highlighted the umpteem therapeutic properties of it .

-The use of turmeric as a medicine dates back to 2,500 BC, and around 500 BC it emerged as an important part of Ayurvedic medicine.
-For a very long time, only Ayurveda was said to use turmeric in its medicinal procedures.
-Inhaling fumes of burning turmeric were said to alleviate congestion.
-Ointment created with turmeric paste was and is still used to heal wounds, bruises, and a number of skin conditions .
-It’s medicinal properties also include increasing overall energy, improving digestion, relieving gas, regulating menstruation, and even relieving arthritis.
-Turmeric has so many properties that Ayurvedic literature contains over 100 different terms for it .
+For a very long time, turmeric was used in numerous medicinal procedures in the practice of Ayurveda.
+Inhaling fumes of burning turmeric was said to alleviate congestion.
+Ointments created with turmeric paste were and are still used to heal wounds, bruises and a number of skin conditions .
+It’s medicinal properties also include controlling inflammation, improving digestion, relieving gas, regulating menstruation, and even relieving arthritis.

-In ancient times, the medicinal usage of turmeric was more profound.
-It was used in almost every medical procedure.
-From treating a pregnant woman to a drug addict, it was everywhere.
+In ancient times, the medicinal usage of turmeric was more profound – from treating a pregnant woman to a drug addict, it was everywhere.
 You may have not heard but roasted turmeric was used to alleviate the hallucinatory effects of hashish and other psychotropic drugs .